GabeStah/Airbrake.io/Pitches/Languages/JavaScript/Celebrate the Fourth of July with JavaScript Fireworks!/text.md

 }
 ```

 This is where all visual updates are made to this particular `Firework` instance.
-All we're really doing is creating a new `line` that spans between the current position of the firework and the tail end of the `trail`.
+All we're really doing is creating a new `line` that spans between the current position of the firework and the tail end of the firework's trail.

 We also have a second stroke using the `arc()` method that creates our target circle indicator, showing the position that the firework is heading toward.

 #### Handling Particles

-The next section contains the latter half of our prototyping code, which we're using to handle our `Particle` elements.
+The next section contains the latter half of our prototyping code, which we're using to handle the `Particle` elements.
 As we've already seen, `Particles` are the series of trails that are generated when a `Firework` reaches its target position and explodes.

-Since much of the `Particle` prototype code is similar to that of `Firework` we don't need to explain it in greater detail outside of the comments, so feel free to add the following to `app.js` to continue:
+Since much of the `Particle` prototype code is similar to that of `Firework`, we don't need to explain it in detail outside of the provided comments, so feel free to add the following to `app.js` to continue:

 ```js
 // Creates a new particle at provided 'x' and 'y' coordinates.